 Incomplete grades cannot be assigned except in the case of a real emergency.
-Any grade of incomplete must be approved by the department chair and the dean.
 In order to receive an incomplete, a student's course work must have been passing and the student must have completed at least half of the coursework for the semester.
 Incompletes should be made up within one year of the semester in which the grade of incomplete was assigned.
-If an incomplete is not made up prior to the two year grade change deadline established by the University, the "I" will be replaced with a grade calculated for the student based on the work completed and including zeroes for any work not completed.
+If an incomplete is not made up prior to either the two year grade change deadline established by the University, or the student's expected graduation date, whichever is earlier, the "I" will be replaced with a grade calculated for the student based on the work completed and including zeroes for any work not completed.